sanjanapavani/Portfolio/README.md

 # Sanjana Pavani's Portfolio

 Welcome to my portfolio repository!
-This repository contains a collection of documents showcasing my work in various school-related projects.
+This repository contains a collection of documents showcasing my work in various university projects and internships.
 Each file represents a unique project or report that highlights my skills and knowledge in different areas of technology and data science.

 ## Contents